Latest Products

 In order to avoid these changes adversely affecting the mechanical properties of the tooth, welding repair of the tooth is not recommended.
 If conditions do not permit, some measures can be taken to improve weld quality and minimise stress generation.
 For example, selecting appropriate welding materials and specifications, conduct preheating treatment and slow cooling after welding, etc. In addition, if a welding process is necessary, the appropriate tests and experiments should be carried out after the welding is completed.

-- The importance of the difference between t...
+- What is the difference between oil lubrica...

-- What are the effects of extreme temperatur...
+- What are the commonly used types of slewin...